SoftUni/Programming-Basics-Book-Java-EN/chapter-01-first-steps-in-programming.md

 ![](/assets/chapter-1-images/01.Hello-java-07.png)

 The Judge System will display one of the following possible results in the table:
-* **Number of points** (between 0 and 100), when the submitted code is compiled successfully (there are no syntactic errors) and can be tested.
+* A **number of points** (between 0 and 100), when the submitted code is compiled successfully (there are no syntactic errors) and can be tested.
     - If our solution is **correct**, all tests are marked in green, and we receive **100 points**.
     - If our solution is **incorrect**, some tests are marked in red, and we receive less than 100 or 0 points.
-* If there are syntactic errors in our program, we receive a **compile time error message**.
+* If there are syntactic errors in our program, we receive a **compile-time error message**.

 ### How Do I Register at SoftUni Judge?

 It's just a standard website registration and takes no more than a minute.

 ## Typical Mistakes in Java Programs

 One mistake that often sees with beginners is that they write their **code outside the body of the `main(String[] args)` method**.
 It causes an error because the integrated environment or the compiler cannot read the commands issued in the program correctly.
 Here is an example of an incorrect program:
 ```java
 static void main(String[] args)